Japan SKI TOURING Trips GEAR LIST

 Clothing Systems

-• Average temperatures at this time of year are normally about -5 to -12 but you need to be prepared for temperatures from -25 to +5
+• Average temperatures at this time of year are normally about -5 to -12 but you need to be prepared for temperatures from -25 to +5.
+Stormy days can feel very cold with strong winds on ridges and heavy snowfall.

 • Several thin layers are better than fewer thicker layers.
 No cotton!